-Aliquots of samples (spiked or unspiked) were stored at -20 $^{\circ}$ C and thawed 5 times, and the monkey IL-6 levels determined.
+Aliquots of serum samples (spiked or unspiked) were stored at -20 $^{\circ}$ C and thawed 5 times, and the human IL-6 levels determined.

-There was no significant loss of monkey IL-6 immunoreactivity detected by freezing and thawing.
+There was no significant loss of human IL-6 immunoreactivity detected by freezing and thawing.

 Storage stability